I Tried Fenty's Plumping Lip Mask For A Week & My Lips Have Never Been Juicier

-After the success of her Gloss Bomb Lip Luminizer range, it was perhaps only natural for Rihanna to delve into the lip mask space with the new Fenty Skin Plush Puddin', $28.
+After the success of her Gloss Bomb Lip Luminiser range, it was perhaps only natural for Rihanna to delve into the lip mask space with the new Fenty Skin Plush Puddin', £18.

 The intensive recovery mask contains vitamin E and pomegranate, and promises soft, thick and pillowy lips, with a clear sheen that could still pass as lip gloss to the untrained eye.